learn-co-students/flatiron-bnb-methods-v-000/TUTORIAL.md

   end
 ```

-Awesome.
+Awesome job.
 Next, we need to make sure that the listing is available.
 To do this, we'll need to iterate through the listings other reservations and compare the booked dates with our reservation's start and end dates.

 ```ruby
 class Reservation < ActiveRecord::Base